lekoder/docker-apache-php-5.3/README.md

 * `package.json` will run `npm install`
 * `composer.json` will install composer and run `composer.phar install`

-## custom php.ini
+## Using custom php.ini

-If you place `php.ini` file in root of your application, it will be used as `conf.d`
+If you place `php.ini` file in root of your application, it will be used as `conf.d`.

 ## Email